sarahkcarpenter/llm-evaluation-meaning-failures/README.md

-# Evaluating Meaning-Level Failures in LLM Outputs
+# LLM Evaluation: Meaning-Level Failures

-## Overview
+This repository explores how large language models fail at the level of meaning, even when outputs appear correct on the surface.

-This project explores how language model outputs can appear correct on the surface while failing to preserve intended meaning in subtle but important ways.
+It focuses on drift, misalignment, and evaluation gaps that emerge in real-world systems.
+It explores how language model outputs can appear correct on the surface while failing to preserve intended meaning in subtle but important ways.

+## Why This Matters

+Most evaluation systems focus on surface correctness.

+In practice, the more dangerous failures are when:
+- outputs are fluent and well-structured
+- but the underlying meaning has shifted

+These failures build trust while introducing risk.

+## Evaluation Stack

+This framework evaluates model behavior across three layers:

+1. Controlled Tests
+   Clear, structured scenarios to test reasoning and adherence

+2. Naturalistic Tests
+   Real-world inputs with ambiguity and variation

+3. Adversarial Tests
+   Edge cases and stress conditions that expose hidden failures

+## Common Failure Modes

+- Semantic misalignment
+- Meaning drift
+- Under-refusal
+- Over-refusal
+- Normalization errors

+These often pass traditional evaluation checks while degrading system reliability.

 ## Core Claim